-It is considered that that site meets the above, given the location on the edge of a recognised village, adjoining other residential properties and being a desirable location for new residential development of an appropriate scale.
+It is considered that that site meets the above, given the location on the edge of the main settlement, adjoining other residential properties and being a desirable location for new residential development of an appropriate scale.

 - 5.9 Policy SS3 requires housing development proposals to demonstrate how the proposal helps to deliver a range and choice of good quality and affordable homes for everyone.
 This is assessed by how well a proposal meets the identified needs and aspirations of the Borough's individual Housing Market Areas as set out in the Strategic Housing Market Assessment (SHMA).
-The aim of the policy is therefore to: - - Create a more balanced mix of housing types and tenure within that market area, in line with the evidence provided in the SHMA; - Include a proportion of affordable housing which makes the maximum contribution (consistent with maintaining the viability of the development) to meeting identified needs in that market area. - 5.10 Policy ENV1 sets out an approach to ensure that new build development is not prejudiced by flood risk, by permitting new build on sites outside areas at risk of flooding, and ensuring that new development does not contribute to increased surface water run-off through measures such as Sustainable Drainage Systems. - 5.11 The proposed development is located within Flood Zone 1 which the Environment Agency (EA) define as an area having less than 0.1% annual risk of flooding and is therefore at the
+The aim of the policy is therefore to: - - Create a more balanced mix of housing types and tenure within that market area, in line with the evidence provided in the SHMA; - Include a proportion of affordable housing which makes the maximum contribution (consistent with maintaining the viability of the development) to meeting identified needs in that market area. - 5.10 Policy ENV1 sets out an approach to ensure that new build development is not prejudiced by flood risk, by permitting new build on sites outside areas at risk of flooding, and ensuring that new development does not contribute to increased surface water run-off through measures such as Sustainable Drainage Systems.

-- lowest risk of flooding.
-While the nearby Beck in the agricultural land does lead to higher category flood zones adjacent to the application site, they do not encroach on it. - 5.12 Policy ENV3 seek to ensure that new development will protect and enhance biodiversity and geodiversity. - 5.13 There are no designations or information available which suggests that the site is subject to any biodiversity interest. - 5.14 Policy ENV5 relates to the protection and enhancement of the Boroughs landscapes.
+- 5.11 The proposed development is located within Flood Zone 1 which the Environment Agency (EA) define as an area having less than 0.1% annual risk of flooding and is therefore at the lowest risk of flooding. - 5.12 Policy ENV3 seek to ensure that new development will protect and enhance biodiversity and geodiversity. - 5.13 There are no designations or information available which suggests that the site is subject to any biodiversity interest. - 5.14 Policy ENV5 relates to the protection and enhancement of the Boroughs landscapes.
 It seeks to ensure that landscapes are protected from inappropriate change through unsympathetic development. - 5.15 It is considered that the proposed development, being of small scale, adjoining an existing dwelling and previous residential approval on the site, is not an inappropriate change to the landscape.